ramat84/vim/vim.md

 * Works the same on any OS
 * Can be accessed remotely with ease
 * Actions are repeatable
+* Knowledge in VIM will last for a long time

 Note: Loads Quickly<br>Runs Quickly<br>Don't wait for anything<br>Can do repeatable stuff multiple times fast